Australia’s coastline is dotted with spectacular islands that make for boundless exploration.

 Don’t miss: Shelving Beach.
 Swim, snorkel, or simply relax at this beautiful spot.

-How to get there: Regular ferries depart from Rosslyn Bay, Yeppoon (30min journey).
+How to get there: Regular ferries depart daily from Rosslyn Bay, Yeppoon (30min journey).

 World Heritage status.
 Glittering beaches.
 Shimmering lakes.
 Colourful cliffs.
 Towering rainforest.
 Shipwrecks.
-There is so much to love about Fraser Island.
+There is so much to love about K'gari (Fraser Island).
 This is the largest sand island on the planet, covering well over 150,000ha, and offers an experience like nothing before it.
-Please note: vehicle access to Fraser Island is restricted to 4WDs and permits are required, but organised tours are available.
+Please note: vehicle access permits are required to drive on K'gari.

 Don’t miss: The Maheno shipwreck, an icon of the island.

-How to get there: Ferries depart three times daily from River Heads (20min drive from Hervey Bay; 30min crossing time).
+How to get there: Ferries depart a handful of times daily from River Heads, 25km south of Hervey Bay (50min crossing time).

 Don’t miss: A stop at Remarkable Rocks.
 Remarkable indeed.

-How to get there: Ferries run three times a day from Cape Jervis (90min drive from Adelaide; 45min crossing time).
+How to get there: Ferries run several times a day from Cape Jervis (45min crossing time).